 Kim Hjelmgaard is an esteemed international journalist.
 Since 2017, he has been the International Correspondent for the American internationally distributed newspaper, USA Today.
-His reportage has taken him across the globe: from reporting in Iran, a rarity amongst Western journalists; to spending time in Ukraine; to following the path of refugees as they traveled across Europe during the 2015 refugee crisis, to name but a few examples.
+His reportage has taken him across the globe: from reporting in Iran, a rarity amongst Western journalists; to spending time in Ukraine; to following the path of refugees as they travelled across Europe during the 2015 Refugee Crisis, to name but a few examples.

 A relaxed American accent greets me on the other end of the phone.
 After pleasantries are exchanged, the question of coronavirus seems to loom over the conversation as it so often does these days.
 He speaks of how it has impacted his own reporting and the challenges it has presented to journalists more generally: